PlasmaFAIR/fortitude/docs/rules/star-kind.md

 Fixes to this rule are considered unsafe, as while `dtype*N` is generally understood to mean a `dtype` that occupied `N` bytes, this does not necessarily correspond to `dtype(N)`, which is a `dtype` of 'kind' `N`.
-For example, the NAG compiler may be conigured to use a sequential kind system in which `real*8` corresponds to `real(2)`
+For example, the NAG compiler may be configured to use a sequential kind system in which `real*8` corresponds to `real(2)`

 In a future version, we hope to upgrade this to a safe fix by use of parameters